 Cost: Nobody wants to pay too much for car insurance, so getting quotes from multiple companies can help you find the most affordable option.

-Customer service: Having an easy, comfortable experience when buying a policy or filing a claim is extremely valuable and could even be worth paying a little more for insurance coverage.
+Customer service: Having an easy, painless experience when buying a policy or filing a claim is extremely valuable and could even be worth paying a little more for insurance coverage.

-If you're ready to start shopping for insurance, our insurance experts at Policygenius are ready to help you find the right insurance coverage for your needs.
+If you're ready to start shopping for insurance, Policygenius can help you compare options and find the right insurance coverage for your needs.

 Your driving history is one of the factors insurance companies use to help determine your rates, which means an accident or a traffic ticket could have a significant impact on how much you pay for insurance.

-Insurance companies in some states rate drivers based on their credit score.
-Theoretically, this is because drivers with lower credit scores are more likely to file a claim instead of paying for damages out-of-pocket, but in practice it sometimes ends up unfairly penalizing some drivers.
+IInsurance companies in some states rate drivers based on their credit score.
+Theoretically, this is because drivers with lower credit scores are more likely to file a claim, but in practice it sometimes ends up unfairly penalizing some drivers.
 Because of this, California laws prevent insurance companies from rating based on credit history.